Dobrich: Communications

 Dobrich has six offices for postal services.
 They cover the whole territory of the town thus meeting the needs of the community.
 The municipality of Dobrich is wired by two local landline telecommunication networks which operate four analogue and one digital exchanges.

-Population
+Demographics

-As of the 2021 Census, Dobrich is inhabited by 79,269 people within the city limits.
+As of the 2021 census, Dobrich is inhabited by 73,895 people within the settlement's limits.
 The number of the residents of the city (not the municipality) reached its peak in the period 1986-1991 when exceeded 110,000.
-The following table presents the change of the population after 1887.

 Ethnic and religious composition

 According to the latest 2011 census data, the individuals declared their ethnic identity were distributed as follows: